petroemil/Rx.Book/Draft.md

 ### Testing

 It's great that you have Rx in your disposal to handle all kinds of asynchronous and timed workflows and declaratively specify your threading strategy, but at some point you have to test what you built, to make sure it does what you think it should do.
 And I'm pretty sure you don't want to wait a minute in a unit test to figure out whether your timeout/retry logic works or not.
 Do you remember when I said Rx's notion of time relies on the scheduler it is using?
-This is an other point where the concept of shcedulers comes extremely handy.
+This is another point where the concept of schedulers comes extremely handy.

-There is a spetial type of scheduler, the `HistoricalScheduler` that basically gives you the ability to speed up time, so that all the timed events will happen immediately.
+There is a special type of scheduler, the `HistoricalScheduler` that basically gives you the ability to speed up time, so that all the timed events will happen immediately.

 You can either use the absolutely manual way of adjusting the scheduler's clock by using the `AdvanceBy()` or `AdvanceTo()` methods to advance the clock by a relative amount of time or advance it to an absolute time, or you can just call the `Start()` method to run the scheduler until it has any scheduled elements.

-To demonstrate this here is an example to test a piece of pipeline that would normally take a minute to run, but in a unittest it will finish in the fraction of a second.
+To demonstrate this here is an example to test a piece of pipeline that would normally take a minute to run, but in a unit test it will finish in the fraction of a second.

 ```csharp
 // Arrange